AidrinPeraira/local-shop/README.md

     - Language
     - Chat
     - choice of delivery option
-    - send a mail to customer on order and cancel and chat\
+    - send a mail to customer on order and cancel and chat
-    - Keep count of category visits in local storage. show recomendations
+    - Keep count of category visits in local storage. show recomendations??
     - keep last 10 search in local storage.
 Show recent searchs
     - Security Features TO Added
         - Input Sanitization
         - transaction Secure
-        - helmet
-        - morgan
-        - CSRF
-        -

 Features Added

 - used async thunk to handle async api calls
+- all other api calls are done using axios from seperated api files
 - added lazy loading for all pages (working??)
 - added slug to make url seo friendly
 - used .env in both backend and frontend.